 Banking in Romania is relatively easy.
 Expats will find all the services they are familiar with, such as internet banking.

-To open a bank account, expats will need their passport, proof of residency, previous bank statements and an initial deposit.
-Sometimes copies of an employment contract or salary slip are also needed.
+To open a bank account, expats will need their passport, proof of address, previous bank statements, and an initial deposit.
+You don’t need to be a Romanian resident to open an account.
+Sometimes copies of an employment contract or a salary slip are also required.
 Requirements may differ between banks.

-Some of the more popular banks in Romania include Banca Transilvania, Alpha Bank, BRD and Citibank.
+Some of the more popular banks in Romania include Banca Transilvania, Alpha Bank, BRD, ING Bank, and Citibank.

 ATMs and credit cards

 ATMs (bancomat) are widely available in larger cities, especially at bank branches and shopping centres.
-They are scarcer in rural areas and villages, though.
+There are very few or no ATMs in remote areas and villages, though.

-Stores in larger cities accept major international credit cards.
-Romania is largely a cash-based society, and some shops in smaller towns and villages are unlikely to accept cards, as credit fraud in Romania is an unfortunate reality.
+Shops in larger cities accept major international credit cards.
+Romania is primarily a cash-based society, and cards are rarely accepted in rural areas and with smaller vendors, as credit fraud in Romania is an unfortunate reality.
 Expats should take appropriate precautions to avoid being scammed.

 Taxes in Romania

-The tax system in Romania is a great incentive for expats wanting to move to Eastern Europe.
+The tax system in Romania is an excellent incentive for expats who want to move to Eastern Europe.
 Romania has a flat personal income tax rate of 10 percent.
+Additionally, employees may be subject to social security contributions that include health insurance contributions, with specific thresholds and rates that can vary based on income levels.

 For tax purposes, an individual is considered a resident if they reside in Romania for at least 183 days within a 12-month period.
 Romanian residents and companies are required to pay taxes on their global income as well as their income within Romania.
 On the other hand, non-residents are taxed only on their income derived from within Romania.

-Romania has double-tax avoidance agreements in place with several countries, so it's worthwhile for expats to check with a local tax office to see whether their home country has such an agreement in place with Romania.
+Romania has double-tax avoidance agreements in place with several countries, so it’s worthwhile to check with a local tax office to see whether your home country has such an agreement in place with Romania.

 Expat Health Insurance